launchdarkly/java-logging/CONTRIBUTING.md

 ./gradlew test
 ```

+## Note on Java version and Android support

+This project can be used both in server-side Java and in Android.
+Its minimum Java version is 8, but not all Java 8 APIs and syntax are supported in Android.
+The CI jobs for this project include an Android job that runs all of the unit tests in Android, to verify that no unsupported APIs are being used.

 ## Code coverage

 It is important to keep unit test coverage as close to 100% as possible in this project, since the SDK projects will not exercise every `com.launchdarkly.logging` method in their own unit tests.